 Teachers and parents may be familiar with the term “reluctant reader.”
 It refers to a child or young-adult who isn’t engaged when it comes to reading.
 These are the kids who tend to put a book down as soon as it’s given to them or pass it back and forth between their hands without ever opening to a page.

 This is especially true for dyslexic readers who often struggle with sounding out words, sight-reading and keeping their place on a page (or who can sound out words one by one without getting meaning from a sentence).
-Children with attention difficulties may have trouble sitting still and concentrating and end up needing to re-read a paragraph several times, and learners with visual processing difficulties can struggle to make sense of the symbols on a page.
+Children with attention difficulties may have trouble sitting still and concentrating and end up needing to re-read a paragraph several times.
+Learners with visual processing difficulties can struggle to make sense of the symbols on a page.

 For these struggling readers, there is also an emotional component to avoidance of reading.
 If something is hard for you but easy for your peers, you may feel bad about yourself.
 Low self-esteem can translate into anxiety and avoidance of the activity, which in turn prevents kids from improving their skills.

-That’s why in addition to finding the right resources for struggling readers, a supplementary course of phonics may be of help, though the strategy program you choose will ultimately depend on the nature of the learning difference and the specific challenges experienced by the individual.
-You can learn more about your options in these articles: self-esteem and children with learning difficulties, fluency strategies for struggling readers, helping a student with dyslexia, visual impairment in the classroom, slow processing, ADHD reading difficulties, autism and literacy skills.
+That’s why in addition to finding the right resources for struggling readers, a supplementary strategy program may also be helpful.
+The program you choose will ultimately depend on the nature of the learning difference and the specific challenges experienced by the individual.
+You can learn more about your options in these articles: fluency strategies for struggling readers, helping a student with dyslexia, ADHD reading difficulties, autism and literacy skills.
 As children develop their skills and become more confident, they may be more willing to read, both at school and at home.

 Getting a child engaged in reading is worth all of the effort you may have to put in and one of the best ways to instill a love of reading is to read to him or her from a very young age.
 Studies show a correlation between the amount of reading for pleasure a child does and their grades at school.
 Reading helps children build their vocabulary and is at once an essential skill for success in an academic setting and a great aid for personal development.